rs/rest-layer/README.md

 All hooks functions get a `context.Context` as first argument.
 If a network call must be performed from the hook, the context's deadline must be respected.
 If a hook return an error, the whole request is aborted with that error.

+You can also use the context to pass data to your hooks from a middleware executed before REST Layer.
+This can be used to manage authentication for instance.
+See [examples/auth](https://github.com/rs/rest-layer/blob/master/examples/auth/main.go) to see an example.

 ### Sub Resources

 Sub resources can be used to express a one-to-may parent-child relationship between two resources.
-A sub-resource is automatically filtered by it's parent.
+A sub-resource is automatically filtered by it's parent on the field specified as second argument of the `Bind` method.

 To create a sub-resource, you bind you resource on the object returned by the binding of the parent resource.
 For instance, here we bind a `comments` resource to a `posts` resource: